 - How do I practice wrist movement for a banana flip?

 You can practice with a table tennis robot by setting it up to serve short balls.
-In training, with a partner, you can play short pimp balls and then try to perform a flick.
+In training, you can play short pimp balls with a partner and then try to perform a flick.
 It is essential that your shoulder is up at the moment of the stroke and the top of the racket is down.
 Try to hit the ball in the highest position.
-The direction of the stroke should be higher as the side spin.
+The direction of the stroke should be higher as the side spins.

 You can do a backhand flick when the opponent serves from the backhand side or forehand side.